Jack Wood (referee)

-John Bertram Wood, better known as Jack Wood (20 October 1872 – 10 October 1921), was an English footballer and referee.
+John Bertram Wood (20 October 1872 – 10 October 1921) was an English footballer and referee.
 He is best known for being the fundamental head behind the foundation of French club White Rovers in 1891, one of the first football clubs in Paris, and then serving the club as its captain in the mid-1890s.
 He then became a referee and officiated at the football tournament of the 1900 Summer Olympics, in which he oversaw a match between the representative sides of France and Belgium.
 He also refereed a match between the official sides of those two nations on 22 April 1906.

 His brother Sid also played for White Rovers.

 Early life

 John Bertram Wood was born in Tottenham on 20 October 1872, (Note: Some sources wrongly claim that he was born in either Middlesex or Devon.) as the son of a draper, and as the second of three brothers, the elder Thomas William, born in Edmonton, and the younger Frank Sidney "Sid", born in Dalston.
 In 1881 the family lived at 22, Tilson Road, still a mere four hundred yards from White Hart Lane.